About First Women

 The First Women team is a group of talented professionals, from a range of backgrounds, who have been brought together by a passion for the arts.
 Their skills and expertise combine to create a formidable team, which works tirelessly to support this important venture.
 We really couldn’t do it without them.

 Drew Sarah Llewellyn is an award winning marketer, who works to keep the First Women project in the spotlight by providing us with specialist strategic marketing knowledge.
-Drew is both a qualified designer and a Chartered Marketer, which gives her a unique understanding of both the creative and strategic aspects of marketing.
-She combines this rare quality with excellent instincts honed over her two decades of marketing campaigns for various industries including education, health and Social care, retail and tourism.
+Drew is both a designer and a Chartered Marketer, which gives her a unique understanding of both the creative and strategic aspects of marketing.
+She combines this rare quality with excellent instincts honed over her two decades of marketing campaigns for various industries including education, health and social care, technology and tourism.
 Drew has worked with a wide range of clients, overseeing everything from brand designs of small artisan companies to integrated campaigns for the NHS, as well as providing strategic marketing support for businesses operating in Europe and the US.
 Drew has been working on the First Women Project since 2008, providing invaluable marketing strategy and support to Anita and the team – and ensuring that the wider world hears about the venture.

 Deborah Willimott Award-winning journalist, Deborah has over 11 years of experience in consumer journalism, including copywriting, editing and commissioning.

 She has regularly contributed to the likes of British GLAMOUR , Men’s Health, Cosmopolitan, The Sunday Times Style magazine and she has blogged for The Huffington Post.
 She has also written for international titles in Australia and the UAE.
 She joins First Women as editorial director – her history of fashion shoot co-ordination and celebrity interviews (with the likes of Rihanna and Ioan Gruffudd) bring invaluable skills for the project.

 Other people who help us make the project a success:

 Jacqui Yeoell – Online technical wizardry